yoshiya-usui/femtic/README.md

 ***v3.4.6*** Sep.
 2, 2020 This version allows us to make resistivity of every individual subsurface element to be a different model parameter, in analogy with other 3-D inversion code.

 # Pre/post-processing tools for FEMTIC
-Some pre/post-processing tools for FEMTIC, including meshing tools, and their manuals can be downloaded from Github.
+Some pre/post-processing tools for FEMTIC, including meshing tools, and their manuals can be downloaded from GitHub.
 Results of FEMTIC can be visualized by ParaView.

 [makeTetraMesh](https://github.com/yoshiya-usui/makeTetraMesh.git): By using this tool, you can make a surface mesh for creating a tetrahedral mesh.